alexis-jacq/Pytorch-DPPO/README.md

 Some hardcoded hyper-parameters can still be found.

 ## Acknowledgments
-The structur of this code is based on https://github.com/ikostrikov/pytorch-a3c.
+The structure of this code is based on https://github.com/ikostrikov/pytorch-a3c.